API Client

 }

 The variables in this example are all standard LoyJoy variables.
-You can look up the standard LoyJoy variable here and here.
+You can look up the standard LoyJoy variables here.
 Additionally, you can also use custom variables defined questionnaires or other modules.

 Again, we can interpret the response body as JSON.
 For example we get a response body such as: